 By Farzad Ghotaslou – Art in Tanzania internship

 Zanzibar is a popular weekend trip for Art in Tanzania volunteers and interns in Dar es Salaam.
 It is also a destination for our safari and Mt.
 Kilimanjaro clients to relax after their safari of climb.
-We commonly tailor the Zanzibar stay, usually a night or two at the historic stone town, with day trips and total relaxation at the beach.
+We commonly tailor the Zanzibar stay, typically spending a night or two in the historic stone town, followed by day trips and total relaxation on the beach.
 Zanzibar is not only a place to lay on the beach.
 There are many options to enjoy the exhausting beauty of that this tropical Island provides.
 Some of them are listed below.

-Zanzibar has been inhabited for many hundreds of years.
-Although ancient records refer to imported elephants and other iconic species, you won’t find any of Africa’s major land mammals here today.
+Zanzibar has been inhabited for many centuries.
+Although ancient records refer to the importation of elephants and other iconic species, you won’t find any of Africa’s major land mammals here today.

-Jozani Forest has several habitats, including swamp forest, evergreen thickets, and mangroves, as well as a variety of wildlife, including Sykes and Red colobus monkeys, bush pigs, Ader’s duiker and suni antelopes, elephant shrews, chameleons, and lots of birdlife.
+Jozani Forest has several habitats, including swamp forest, evergreen thickets, and mangroves, as well as a variety of wildlife, including Sykes’ and Red colobus monkeys, bush pigs, Ader’s duiker and suni antelopes, elephant shrews, chameleons, and a wide range of birdlife.

-It is best known for its red colobus monkeys, which are endemic to Zanzibar.
-About 20 years ago, the monkeys were in danger of extinction, but this trend has since reversed due to the conservation project.
-There are about 6,000 red colobus monkeys residing in Jozani Forest.
+It is best known for its red colobus monkeys, which are endemic to the island of Zanzibar.
+Approximately 20 years ago, the monkeys were on the brink of extinction, but this trend has since been reversed due to a conservation project.
+Approximately 6,000 red colobus monkeys reside in Jozani Forest.

 After visiting the red colobus, you will walk to the Pete-Jozani Mangrove Boardwalk.
-It entwines coral thicket vegetation, mangrove forest, and a creek.
-The mangrove forest is crucial to Zanzibar’s ecosystems, providing a habitat for many lizards, snakes, and birdlife and preventing coastal erosion.
+It is entwined with coral thicket vegetation, a mangrove forest, and a creek.
+The mangrove forest is Zanzibar’s ecosystem, providing a habitat for many lizards, snakes, and birdlife, and preventing coastal erosion.

 Numgwi

 Also known as Mji Mkongwe, Stone Town is the ancient part of Zanzibar City, the capital of Unguja Island.
-Visit, and you’ll get a perfect picture of how the old Swahili trading towns of East Africa look, sound, feel, taste and smell.
-With Islamic prayer calls on the air and atmospheric winding old alleys redolent of spices at every turn, this settlement is the heart and soul of the island.
-Admire elegant stone buildings, sip chai and coffee from busy vendors, and eat fresh fish dinners laced with coconut.
-Stone Town mixes Persian, Arabic, Indian and European legacies to create a memorable destination.
+You’ll get a perfect picture of how the old Swahili trading towns of East Africa look, sound, feel, taste, and smell.
+With Islamic prayer calls echoing through the air and atmospheric, winding old alleys redolent of spices at every turn, this settlement is the heart and soul of the island.
+Admire elegant stone buildings, sip chai and coffee from bustling vendors, and savour fresh fish dinners infused with coconut.
+Stone Town combines Persian, Arabic, Indian, and European influences to create a memorable destination.

 Stone town